RWTH-EBC/pyCity/README.md

 ## Tutorial

-pyCity has a jupyter notebook tutorial script under pycity/examples/tutorials/...
+pycity_base also has also a jupyter notebook tutorial script under pycity/examples/tutorials/...
 To open the jupyter notebook, open a command/terminal window and change your directory to the directory, where tutorial_pycity_calc_1.ipynb is stored.
 Then type 'jupyter notebook' (without '' signs) and press Enter.
 Jupyter notebook should open within your browser (such as Firefox).
 Click on one notebook to start.
 If your Pyhton path does not point at your Python installation, you have to open jupyter notebook directly, e.g. by looking for the jupyter.exe in your distribution.

-## How to cite pyCity_base
+## How to cite pycity_base

 + Schiefelbein, J., Rudnick, J., Scholl, A., Remmen, P., Fuchs, M., Müller, D. (2019), Automated urban energy system modeling and thermal building simulation based on OpenStreetMap data sets,